 Skip to content

-Handoffs and advisors
+Handoffs and Advisors for Runs

 A handoff is a typed decision point.